hailmikhail/FUS_wiki/WJ-Test-Notes.md

 FUS RO DAH is the default profile, and all mods are active by default.
 Users can easily deactivate any optional mods they do not want, as long as they are marked as optional.

 ## There is no GFF
 In FUS, we use an ENB manager to move what would normally go into the GFF step.
 This way, users can toggle on and off the esstinal files, but it also makes it easier to choose between open composite, FSR or steamVR.
-Essentail files and "update skyrim.ini" must be activate on install.
+Essential files and "update skyrim.ini" must be activated on install.

 ## Optional mods
 If a user deslect an optional mod, then the mod won't be removed from the plugins list.
 We have placeholder plugins that kick in if a mod is deselected.
 This way, load order is perserved, regardless of which optional mods are chosen.